jiriklepl/noarr-mpi/README.md

 ./compare.sh
 ```

-The script performs 5 warm-up runs and 10 measurement runs of each GEMM variant.
+The script performs 3 warm-up runs and 5 measurement runs of each GEMM variant.
 All outputs (the elements in the resulting *C* matrix) are discarded for all runs except the last one for each variant.
 The execution times are printed in seconds in a CSV format. [data/compare-example.csv](data/compare-example.csv) shows a possible output of the script.
+Note that each execution may take up to a minute due to data initialization and result dumping (even for the warm-up runs), so the measurements start to appear after a short delay.

 After all measurements are done, the script then compares the results of each variant and, if they differ, prints an error message.